Presentation of the Virgin

 Oil on panel

-On the basis of the latest discoveries, and the assistance of scholars from KHM, Vienna and Art Institute Chicago, this work can to ascribed, with great certanity, to the Master of Pulkau, an artist active in Austria and Bavaria in the first decades of the 16th century.
+On the basis of the latest discoveries, and the assistance of scholars from KHM, Vienna and Art Institute Chicago, this work can to ascribed, with great certainty, to the Master of Pulkau, an artist active in Austria and Bavaria in the first decades of the 16th century.

-New research has discovered that the image of the Presentation was intitially a part of the doors of the great altarpiece that covered the sculpted shrine.
+New research has discovered that the image of the Presentation was initially a part of the doors of the great altarpiece that covered the sculpted shrine.
 While the Presentation (due to its rich decoration and the subtlety of its execution) most probably stood on the outer side of the doors, the inner side was decorated with the image of the Nativity presently kept in the collection of the Art Institute of Chicago.
-Both of these works came from the gallery of Julius Böhler in Munich: the Presentation was bought for SAC in 1932, and Nativity for AIC in 1933.
-Since the Presentation was from the very beginning in SAC in the Royal Compound in Belgrade and therefore not open to the general public, until recently it was considered to be a work in an unknown location.
+Both of these works came from the gallery of Julius Böhler in Munich: The Presentation was bought by HM King Alexander I in 1932, and Nativity for AIC in 1933.
+Since the Presentation was from the very beginning in the Royal Compound in Belgrade and therefore not open to the general public, until recently it was considered to be a work in an unknown location.

 The space in the upper part of the painting, the ceiling of the barn in Nativity and the vaults of the cathedral in the Presentation, was composed in the similar fashion with the specific spatial complexity.
 The overlapped beams adorned with the blades of hay, in the Nativity, and interwoven elaborate garlands and arches in the Presentation, represent almost an echo of the one space in the another.
 This dialogue of two pictorial spaces was of great importance for the function of the winged altarpiece.
-By opening of its doors, one image merged with the other, one space reflected the other, both offering the beholder a “moving image “of the Biblical history, a history of which he became an immediate witness.
+By opening of its doors, one image merged with the other, one space reflected the other, both offering the beholder a “moving image “of Biblical history, a history of which he became an immediate witness.